rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 ### Caveats

 As with most performance optimizations you should really measure and evaluate the changes you are about to make.
-It doesn't really make sense to add an association to your models every time you want to preload, sometimes is better to have a small performance penalty rather than a model full of associations.
+It doesn't really make sense to add an association to your models every time you want to preload, sometimes it is better to have a small performance penalty rather than a model full of associations.

 But if your queries are taking too long I really encourage you to add the corresponding associations and preload the data you need.